Lab 2 : ROS Nodes, Topics, Services, Parameters, Actions

 ---

 The --- separates the request structure (above) from the response structure (below).
-But, as you learned earlier, the Empty type doesn’t send or receive any data.
+But, as you learned earlier, the std_srvs/Empty type doesn’t send or receive any data.
 So, naturally, its structure is blank.

-7. Let’s introspect a service with a type that sends and receives data, like /spawn.
-From the results of ros2 service list -t, we know /spawn’s type is turtlesim/srv/Spawn.
+6. Let’s introspect a service with a type that sends and receives data, like /spawn.
+From the results of rosservice type /spawn, we know /spawn’s type is turtlesim/Spawn.

-To see the request and response arguments of the /spawn service, run the command:
+To see the request and response arguments of the /spawn service, we can pass the return value of the rosservice command to the rossrv command by running the command:

 Which will return: